ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo apt install mariadb-server mariadb-client`

-`mariadb --version` or `mysql --version` # Verify if the version intended is installed.
+`mariadb --version` or `mysql --version # Verify if the version intended is installed`

 ### Configure Mariadb